 - Your medical provider breached this duty of care

 - Your medical provider’s breach caused your injury

-If there are several individual parties responsible for your condition, such as doctors, nurses, or surgeons, your claim can potentially be filed against each individual party.
+If several individual parties are responsible for your condition, such as doctors, nurses, or surgeons, your claim can potentially be filed against each party.
 This may only be required when the responsible party or parties work as independent contractors.
-If the at-fault parties are employees of your medical provider, the medical malpractice claim can be filed against the establishment.
+If the at-fault parties are employees of your medical provider, a medical malpractice claim can be filed against the establishment.

 Begin a Free Consultation for Medical Malpractice in Tampa

 Call the Law Offices of Anidjar & Levine today if you suspect your injury or health condition was caused by medical malpractice in Tampa.
-To receive a free legal consultation concerning your medical malpractice case and learn how a Tampa medical malpractice lawyer may be able to help you, call our firm today at 1-888-587-9581.
+To receive a free legal consultation from a Tampa personal injury lawyer concerning your medical malpractice case and learn how a Tampa medical malpractice lawyer may be able to help you, call our firm today at 1-800-747-3733.

 We want to put our knowledge, experience, and resources to work for you.SPEAK TO AN ATTORNEY NOW